Keanu Reeves On How He Got Laurence Fishburne To Join ‘John Wick: Chapter 2’

 Keanu Reeves apparently didn’t need to do much to persuade his Matrix co-star Laurence Fishburne to join him in John Wick: Chapter 2, the sequel to the cult hit John Wick.
-In an interview with TODAY, Reeves explains that it was primarily the director’s idea to have a mini-Matrix reunion in John Wick: Chapter 2.
+In an interview with TODAY, Reeves explained that it was primarily the director’s idea to have a mini-Matrix reunion in John Wick: Chapter 2.
 But even before Reeves popped the question to Fishburne, the latter was already expressing his enthusiasm towards John Wick.

 According to Keanu Reeves, he asked Laurence Fishburne whether or not he would be interested in joining the sequel when Laurence expressed to him how much he enjoyed John Wick.
 Fishburne later got on board once he had read the script sent over by the director Chad Stahelski.
 For Reeves, Fishburne, and Stahelski, this really is a Matrix reunion, as prior to directing the John Wick franchise, Stahelski was a stunt double for Reeves on the Matrix trilogy.
-Stahelski’s resume is impressive and his work in stunt coordination includes films like The Hunger Games: Catching Fire, The Wolverine, and The Expendables.
+Stahelski’s resume is impressive, and his work in stunt coordination includes films like The Hunger Games: Catching Fire, The Wolverine, and The Expendables.
 His collaboration with Keanu Reeves extends beyond the Matrix and John Wick franchises, however, as he also served as the martial arts choreographer for Reeves’s Man of Tai Chi and was the actor’s stunt double in Constantine.

 Neo.
 Trinity.
 Morpheus. #TheMatrix reunites at the #JohnWick2 premiere!
 (Photo by Todd Williamson for @GettyImages and Getty Entertainment) pic.twitter.com/zdQJiAxug5